zX3no/Omnia/README.md

 gleam_erlang = "~> 0.9"
 ```

 Gleam is also missing string formatting, so there is no zero-padding.

-Using the pipe operator makes things a little easier.
+Using the pipe operator makes things a little easier but still quite difficult.

 ```rust
  io.print(